Brief History of Cytoplasm

 Later, many scientists contributed to Robert Hooke’s findings and eventually, the Cell Theory was postulated.
 As technology progressed, modern interpretations of Cell Theory have been formed, with new tenets and revisions of the existing ones.

 In 1863, a Swiss biologist named Rudolf von Kölliker coined the term “Cytoplasm,” but it was regarded as a synonym for protoplasm.
-But the term gradually changed its meaning to the current definition of the term “cytoplasm”.
+However, the term gradually changed its meaning to the current definition of the term “cytoplasm”.

 What is Cytoplasm?